ZerojumpLine/Robust-Skin-Lesion-Classification/README.md

 ## Test Neural Networks

-To generate the predictions, please refer to `/HAMtest.ipynb`
+To generate the predictions, please refer to `/HAMtest.ipynb`.
+The results will be saved in `/skinresults`.

 We provided a pretrained model that trained on HAM training splits.